 Central Portugal

-From Porto to Lisbon
+Porto to Obidos

 Costa da Prata